-16. Click the Point to File button in the Properties panel, hold down the mouse button, and drag to menus/menu1.html in the Files panel.
+You can remove a link by selecting the linked text or object in the document and choosing Modify>Remove Link, or by simply deleting the text from the Link field in the Properties panel.
+17. Click the Point to File button in the Properties panel, hold down the mouse button, and drag to menus/menu1.html in the Files panel.

-17. Select the word "EVENTS" at the top of the page.

-18. Press the Shift key, then click the selected text and drag to events.html in the Files panel.
+- 18. Select the word "EVENTS" at the top of the page. - 19.
+Press the Shift key, then click the selected text and drag to events.html in the Files panel.